Cyber hackers [illustrative].

-The survey, taken among about 100 executives in the private and public sector, also found that the main obstacle people faced to incorporating IOT technology were concerns over implementing the technology and fears about cyber security.
+The survey, taken among about 100 executives in the private and public sector, also found that the main obstacles people faced to incorporating IOT technology were concerns over implementing the technology and fears about cybersecurity.

 The addition of connectivity to anything from machines to printers to refrigerators has created a web of potential vulnerabilities that hackers can exploit, hence the additional security challenges around IoT technology.

-The slow uptake, he said, was a sign that there was still room for growth, not that there was a lack of interest in utilizing the technology.
+The slow uptake, Ben-Bassat said, was a sign that there is still room for growth, not that there is a lack of interest in utilizing the technology.